COMET

 library(fixest)

-= feols(log_earnings_trimmed ~ as.factor(sex) , fake_data) model
+model = feols(log_earnings_trimmed ~ as.factor(sex) , fake_data)

 summary(model, vcov="HC1")